Why Is My Orange Juice Carbonated? Unraveling the Mystery

 If the carbonation in your orange juice is a result of unintentional fermentation, the taste might not be pleasant.

-See also Orange Julius Recipe Fresh Orange Juice: A Refreshing Delight
+See also Tequila Soda Orange Juice: A Refreshing Citrus Recipe

 This kind of carbonation can give the juice a sour or off flavor, different from what you’d expect from intentionally carbonated drinks.